 Consensus spark industry think piece from ADASS

-We are pleased to have contributed to, and sponsored, this new industry report “Choice is Key” from ADASS (Association of Directors of Adult Social Services) on what’s next for accommodation and support for people with learning disabilities.
+As a leading provider of services for people with learning disabilities, autism and complex needs, we are pleased to have contributed to, and sponsored, a new industry think piece “Choice is Key” from ADASS (Association of Directors of Adult Social Services) on what’s next for accommodation and support for people with learning disabilities.

 Recent years have seen massive change in the sector and in our opinion rather a lot of confusion.
 This is compounded by perceptions of residential and supported living as “models” of care, the drive towards optimum size models, financial blockages for new service investment and differing opinions on how best to support individuals with complex and challenging needs.

 With contributions from a range of providers including Consensus, strategic commissioners, ADASS Leads and Transforming Care Leads “Choice is Key” opened up strong debate and opinion and challenged perceptions.

 The report summised that the challenges in delivering more choice and control for people with learning disabilities are many with funding, commissioning, culture, regulations and scale issues all contributing to whipping up the storm.

 “Let’s not get hung up on models of accommodation – let’s focus on outcomes.”

 “We believe it’s about the quality and values of the management, the approach and the capability of that environment to deliver the needs of the individual.”